Brushy Creek Custom Doors section index

 Here is a representation of frame only and mullion doors.
 And also a diagram showing how the back of the door can be routed for glass panels, or other panels.

-On the Raised Panel Doors Profiles page and the Recessed Panel Doors page, we show the door profile choices.
+On the 3 raised panel profile pages: Round Inside Corner, Routed Square Inside Corner, and Inside Corner Cuts with Options, and the Flat Panel Doors page, we show the door profile choices.
 ALL of those doors can be requested as Frame Only or as Mullion Doors.
-When creating your kitchen, glass panel doors are generally focal points in some, near all, or all of your upper cabinets.
+When creating your kitchen, glass panel doors are generally focal points in some, or all of your upper cabinets.
 Seldom would you make every upper cabinet a frame only or mullion door, but it is sometimes done.
 You normally do not want to display your every day glasses, bowls, boxes of cereal, can goods, etc. You add a few mullion doors to show off some fancy plates, fancy glass-ware, vases, arrangements, and things you want to see.
 It is about adding flair.
 It is a design choice.
 It is a way to be less boring by having only solid panel cabinet doors.
-In an entertainment center in your living room, mullion doors with low voltage lighting inside the cabinets is really awesome.
-It creates your display lighting, you can see what is being displayed, you are keeping it safe and in a dust free cabinet, it is a nice improvement to a room.
+In an entertainment center in your living room, mullion doors with low voltage cabinet lighting inside the cabinets is really awesome.
+It creates your room mood and emphasizes what is being displayed, you are keeping items safe in a dust free cabinet, it is an incredible improvement to a room.
 Same is true for the kitchen.
 Interior cabinet lights provide wonderful accent lighting.

 When ordering, and if ordering with other cabinet doors for your kitchen or cabinetry project, you will generally order them to match what else you are getting.
 For example: you have some Square or Cathedral design doors, and you select the Heartland Profile choice.
 All your base cabinets will be raised panel doors with the Heartland pass profile.
 Most of your upper cabinets will be either a square or catherdral design, with the Heartland profile.
 And then the 5 doors you are choosing to make 6-lite mullion doors will have "the frame" side of the Heartland profile.
 The panel will be cut out, the mullion dividers will be put in place of the panel, and the way the inside frame profile steps over and slopes down will still be present on the 6-lite mullion doors.
 Thus, an excellent match to your raised panel doors.